 We occupy three office buildings in San Jose, California where our corporate headquarters are located.
 We reference these office buildings as the Almaden Tower and the East and West Towers.
-We own the East and West Tower buildings, lease the Almaden Tower building and own the land under each of them.
+We own the land and the East and West Tower buildings, and lease the Almaden Tower building as of March 3, 2017.

 The lease agreement for the Almaden Tower is effective through March 2017.
-We are the investors in the lease receivable related to the Almaden Tower lease in the amount of \$80.4 million, which is recorded as investment in lease receivable on our Condensed Consolidated Balance Sheets.
-As of September 2, 2016, the carrying value of the lease receivable related to the Almaden Tower approximated fair value.
+We are the investors in the lease receivable related to the Almaden Tower lease in the amount of \$80.4 million, which is recorded as investment in lease receivable on our condensed consolidated balance sheets as of March 3, 2017.
+The carrying value of the lease receivable related to the Almaden Tower approximated fair value as of March 3, 2017.
 Under the agreement for the Almaden Tower, we have the option to purchase the building at any time during the lease term for \$103.6 million.
-If we purchase the building, the investment in the lease receivables may be credited against the purchase price.
+If we purchase the building, the investment in the lease receivable may be credited against the purchase price.
 The residual value guarantee under the Almaden Tower obligation is \$89.4 million.